NCAA tournament bubble watch: Who can still miss the NCAA tournament?

 IN: Florida State, Duke, Louisville, Virginia

 N.C.
-STATE (NET: 54, NBC: Play-in game): The Wolfpack ended the regular season on a high note, blowing out Wake Forest (104) at home to improve to 19-12 on the season and 10-10 in the ACC.
+STATE (NET: 54, NBC: Play-in game): The Wolfpack picked up the win that they needed by beating Pitt (107) in the second round of the ACC tournament, setting them up for a date with Duke (6) and a chance to just about lock up their at-large bid.
 They have just four Quad 1 wins, and their 8-10 record against the top two Quads is nothing special.
-The good news is that Georgia Tech (74) is now a Quad 2 loss, meaning that the Wolfpack now have just the two Quad 3 losses.
+The good news is that Georgia Tech (72) is now a Quad 2 loss, meaning that the Wolfpack now have just the two Quad 3 losses.
 Their saving grace right now is that 22 point win over Duke in Raleigh, but the truth is that N.C.
 State is right on the cut-line.
 They are going to want to win a game in the ACC tournament, and potentially more, if they don’t want to sweat out Selection Sunday.
-They are also going to be rooting heavily for North Carolina (84) to climb into the top 75, giving N.C.
-State one less Quad 3 loss.

 AMERICAN BUBBLE WATCH